hanishkvc/docs-notes_plus/devel/android/2020_KotlinStudioAndroidMisc.rst

 in-focus item of the backend datalist.
 Inturn ask RecyclerView to bring that element position into view/focus by using the scrollToPosition call, as well as manage its highlighting when it is in-focus.
 This inturn needs to use the findViewByPosition to find the view associated with that position in the dislayed list.

     However there seems to be a race sometimes, when the display needs to scroll.
     THis needs to be looked at still.

+    After having thinking through once again, the idea that was there in background wrt possible race, as thought, scrollToPosition wasnt doing anything (ie it was not even preparing the updated list of viewholders), instead it potentially is pushing a message into the gui event-loop.
+So if we create a runnable which will fetch the required views using findViewByPosition and then (de)highlight things as required, and inturn post this also into the gui event-loop toBe called later then everything falls in place properly and one can cycle through the items of the recycler view using keyboard / dpad and interact with it.

 Java Classes